-\textbf{Preliminaries about OEC satellite.} As depicted in Fig.~\ref{fig:moving_mode}\subref{fig:moving_mode:frame}, an OEC satellite uses its camera to continuously capture images of the ground surface along its \emph{ground track}.
-The area covered by one captured image is called a ground track \emph{frame}.
-The inter-frame time, $\Delta_f$, represents the minimum time between two non-overlapping captures from the same satellite.
-After capturing a data frame, the satellite forwards it to its onboard computational unit for analysis.
-To avoid overflowing the onboard buffer, the analysis of a frame must be completed before capturing the next frame.
-Therefore, the inter-frame time $\Delta_f$ is also called the \emph{frame deadline}.
+As shown in Fig.~\ref{fig:moving_mode}\subref{fig:moving_mode:frame}, an OEC satellite uses its sensor to continuously capture data of the ground surface along its \emph{ground track}.
+The area covered by one capture is called a ground track \emph{frame}.
+The inter-frame time $\Delta_f$ represents the minimum time between two non-overlapping captures from the same satellite.
+After capturing a frame, the satellite forwards it to its onboard compute unit for analysis.
+To prevent buffer buildup, analysis must finish before the next capture.
+Thus the inter-frame time $\Delta_f$ is also called the \emph{frame deadline}.

-\textbf{In-orbit analytics frameworks.} To analyze an entire data frame within the frame deadline, \cite{denby2020orbital} proposed two inter-satellite collaboration frameworks for intensive in-orbit data analysis.
-Both frameworks operate under a leader-follower constellation organization, as shown in Fig.~\ref{fig:moving_mode}\subref{fig:moving_mode:leader_follower}.
-In this organization, $N_s$ satellites are evenly spaced along an orbit or orbit segment.
-The interval between two consecutive satellites passing the same ground track location, also known as \emph{in-orbit revisit time}, is $\Delta_s$.
-Reference~\cite{denby2020orbital} introduces how to maintain orbital alignment using satellite thruster engines, while angle-mismatched frames can be aligned with techniques like tie points~\cite{cao2017precise}.

-\begin{definition} \textbf{Data parallelism.} In data parallelism, each satellite hosts an end-to-end analytics application and divides each ground track frame into $N_{s}$ parts.
-Each satellite captures the full-frame, but only performs analysis of its assigned tiles. \end{definition} An example of data parallelism is given in Fig.~\ref{fig:data_parallel}\subref{fig:data_parallel:visualization}, where three satellites, each hosting the whole analytics application, equally divide the workload of analyzing one frame.

-\textbf{\emph{Bottleneck of data parallelism.}} Data parallelism severely limits OEC application scalability.
-In Fig.~\ref{fig:data_parallel}\subref{fig:data_parallel:utilization}, we profile the memory utilization across analytics applications of varying complexity.
-Memory overflow causes application termination.
-We incrementally add modules from the application in Fig.~\ref{fig:application} to assess deployment feasibility.
-For all analytics modules, we use the YOLOv8n series model, one of the edge image analytics models officially supported by Nvidia Jetson devices~\cite{ultralytics} and commonly used in previous work~\cite{liu2024inorbit}.
-Our profiling results reveal that a single satellite with 8GB memory fails to host the application with three analytics modules, while the application in Fig.~\ref{fig:application} consists of four modules. \begin{proposition} Data parallelism cannot be used for complex analytics with multiple resource-demanding modules. \end{proposition}